The graduate program of the Department of History offers the Masters of Arts (M.A.) degree.

 Applications consist of:

-4) three letters of recommendation from instructors or colleagues capable of speaking to the applicant's ability to conduct research, communicate effectively, contribute in a classroom, and progress through graduate school
+4) three letters of reference from instructors or colleagues capable of speaking to the applicant's ability to conduct research, communicate effectively, contribute in a classroom, and progress through graduate school.

-In addition, applicants are strongly encouraged to submit a writing sample of roughly ten to twenty pages demonstrating their ability to analyze and convey historical information effectively.
+In addition, applicants are strongly encouraged to submit a writing sample of roughly twenty pages demonstrating their ability to analyze and convey historical information effectively.

 Writing samples should be emailed to firstname.lastname@example.org, with the applicant's full name and the program to which they are applying in the subject line of the email.